SwapnilWasnik007/StudentManagementSystem/README.md

 11. Configuring environment specific appsetting/config file in startup.cs

 Feel free to explore the source code and experiment with different concepts to enhance your understanding of .NET Core MVC.

+Thank you for your interest in this .Net Core MVC Learning project.
+### Happy coding!